manatools/manatools/README.md

 variables, to know which ones run perl -Mlocal::lib as user and execute the output as root.

+* Build and install locales

+To build and install locales
+	make install_locales

+To update locales (pot and pos)
+	make update_n_merge

+If you want to test your po changes install manatools usning local::lib and pass --locales-dir path-to-your-locale-files to command line i.e.
+	manaClock --locales-dir /home/myuser/perl5/share/locale/

 # SUPPORT AND DOCUMENTATION #